gbrlmza/gosmock/README.md

 # gosmock: go simple mock

-A simple & easy to use mocking tool
+A simple & easy to use mocking tool for go interfaces

 ## Why?

 Sometimes you don't need a whole testing framework like [mock](https://github.com/golang/mock) or [testify](https://github.com/stretchr/testify).

 Also was used to learn & practice some concepts of [reflection](https://golang.org/pkg/reflect/) in go.

 ## Examples

 ### Basic

-The mocked interface
+The mocked interface.
+You only need to use composition, adding a `gosmock.MockTool` to the mocked struct and for each func add a line to get the mocked response.
+That's it.

 ```go
 package main